ma-lalonde/ATSAME54N20A_FreeRTOS_Plus_TCP/README.md

 The test board consists of a ATSAME54N20A and a KSZ8081RNAIA, both powered by a +3V3 LDO regulator and fed by a 25 MHz clock.
 The PCB might be published later, when the rest of the hardware is fully validated.

-The project should be imported in Microchip Studio 7.0
+The project should be imported in Microchip Studio 7.0.

+The driver uses Atmel Start ASF4 generated MAC and PHY drivers, along with the code in [NetworkInterface.c](NetworkInterface.c).
+The demo uses many helper functions located in the [Application](Application) folder

 Features
 --------
-- Atmel Start ASF4 based MAC driver
 - DHCP
 - ICMP Echo (Ping) send and receive
 - LLMNR